usamashehab/Dominas-3D-opengl-cpp/README.md

 ```
 or Run it using visual studio code

-Once the program is running, you can draw Dominas stones in the 3D space by clicking on the left mouse button.

-Press the 'r' key to generate a new Dominas stone.
+Once the program is running, you can Press the 'r' key to generate a new Dominas stone.

 Use the arrow keys to rotate the Dominas stone in the x, y, and z axis.

-Press the 'q' key to exit the program.
+Press the escape key to exit the program.